Kalwing/job-ready-project/README.md

 * [x] [Neural Network and Deep Learning - Nielsen](http://neuralnetworksanddeeplearning.com/) *You might benefit from reading the annotations of the [Fermat Library](https://fermatslibrary.com/list/neural-networks-and-deep-learning)*
 * [x] [Tensorflow Playground](http://playground.tensorflow.org/)
 * [x] [Fast.ai - Cutting Edge Deep Learning For Coders](https://course.fast.ai/part2.html)
-* [ ] Code a basic deep learning library from numpy: Stochastic gradient descent, dense layers with differents type of units (Sigmoid, ReLU, tanh..), and convolutive layers.
+* [ ] Code a basic deep learning library: Stochastic gradient descent, dense layers with differents type of units (Sigmoid, ReLU, tanh..), and convolutive layers.
 It would be great to implement some useful methods such as learning rate finder, one cycle policy, some regularizers, and discriminative learning rate.
 The API should be inspired by what you saw of Fast.ai and what M. Nielsen made.
 * [x] [Intro to pandas data structures 1, 2 & 3](http://www.gregreda.com/2013/10/26/intro-to-pandas-data-structures/)
     * [x] Use Pandas to exploit a dataset of your choice and make a working model (classic ML or deep learning) using the datas.
 * [ ] Ian goodfellow's Deep learning (https://github.com/janishar/mit-deep-learning-book-pdf/blob/master/complete-book-pdf/deeplearningbook.pdf)